daniel-vainsencher/haskell-multi-armed-bandits/writeup.md

-The project idea is to use ideas from machine learning, to treat the inlining decisions made in an optimizing compiler (GHC) as a planning problem, hopefully resulting in higher performance output programs.
-This could be useful in scenarios where compilation effort is less important than runtime performance; we propose two such scenarios.
+The project idea is to use ideas from machine learning, to treat the inlining decisions made in an optimizing compiler (GHC) as a planning problem.
+The goal is to output more efficient programs, with less programmer effort.
+This should be useful in scenarios where compilation cost is less important than runtime performance; we propose two such scenarios.

 In the first consider cross compilation where the target is a highly power constrained device, such as a battery operated sensor network node.
 In the second, consider a long running service where response latency is very important, such as algorithmic trading.
-In either case, it is reasonable to expend considerable computational effort on compiling the most efficient program for the releant criterion.
+In either case, it is reasonable to expend considerable computational effort on compiling the most efficient program for the relevant criterion.
 In the sensor network case we might distinguish a preparation phase after which the program is deployed to the units and the units to the field, and all that matters is how efficient a program we achieved before deployment.
 In the low latency service, in contrast, we might imagine